neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 [vel_bcs] and [temp_bcs].
 Note that a `---` indicates that no user-defined kernels are necessary to define that boundary condition.

+!listing /tutorials/pebble_1/pebble.oudf language=cpp

+Here, we set a uniform inlet velocity of $V_z=1$ (non-dimensional), a zero value for temperature (non-dimensional), and a heat flux of 1.0 (non-dimensional).

 #### .udf File

 The `.udf` file contains additional C++ code which is typically used for setting initial conditions,